Lichtsteiner: I'm leaving Juventus and Serie A

-Soon-to-be free agent Stephan Lichtsteiner revealed he will leave Italian champion Juventus and the Serie A as the Swiss full-back seeks a new challenge.
+Soon-to-be free agent Stephan Lichtsteiner revealed he will leave Italian champions Juventus and the Serie A as the Swiss full-back seeks a new challenge.

-Lichtsteiner, who is out of contract in June, has won six successive Serie A titles since arriving from Lazio in 2011 and the 34-year-old is on the cusp of a seventh after Sunday's (AEST) 3-1 victory over Bologna.
+Lichtsteiner – out of contract in June – has won six successive Serie A titles since arriving from Lazio in 2011 and the 34-year-old is on the cusp of a seventh following Saturday's 3-1 victory over Bologna.

-After Juventus moved seven points clear of Scudetto rival Napoli, which is set to play Torino on Monday (AEST), Lichtsteiner said: "These are my last 14 days at Juventus.
+After Juventus moved seven points clear of Scudetto rivals Napoli – who are due to play Torino Sunday – Lichtsteiner told reporters: "These are my last 14 days at Juventus.
 I need new challenges and motivation.

 "I have improved in my mentality.
-I didn't know what it meant to play at Juventus when I arrived, as there is pressure and obsession for the victory," Lichtsteiner, who could add a fifth Coppa Italia crown to his collection when Juve faces AC Milan in the final, said.
+I didn't know what it meant to play at Juventus when I arrived, as there is pressure and obsession for the victory," Lichtsteiner – who could add a fifth Coppa Italia crown to his collection when Juve face AC Milan in the final – said in an interview with Sky Sport Italia post-match.

 "At Lazio we had to defend in the final third, here in midfield.
 My future will be outside of Italy.
 I won't say where yet, as I haven't signed."